nickbarth/Sev.re/readme.md

 ### Notes

 This application was designed for use with 64-Bit CentOS, RHEL, and Fedora.
+Common build tools such as Make and GCC as well as Git, and screen will be installed by default.

 ### License
 MIT &copy; 2012 Nick Barth